saramcel/Group5_Final_Project/README.md

 ## First Segment Requirements
 ### Presentation
-- [✓] Selected topic
+- [x] Selected topic
-- [✓] Reason why they selected their topic
+- [x] Reason why they selected their topic
-- [✓] Description of their source of data
+- [x] Description of their source of data
-- [✓] Questions they hope to answer with the data
+- [x] Questions they hope to answer with the data

 ### GitHub
 #### Main Branch
-- [✓] Includes a README.md
+- [x] Includes a README.md

 #### Communication Protocols
-- [✓] Communication Protocols added
+- [x] Communication Protocols added

 #### Individual Branches
 | Name | At least one branch for each team member | Each team member has at least four commits from the duration of the first segment |